 BOSTON -- IT pros at the Enterprise 2.0 2010 conference came ready to hear concrete answers to cloud computing problems; many said they were tired of hearing about the big picture.
-While IT vendors were eager to cast cloud as the wave of the
+While IT vendors were eager to cast cloud as the wave of the future, especially around office productivity applications and collaboration tools (the main focus of the show), users wanted answers to real-world problems.

 Enterprise users did not want to go on record about details of their IT operations, but most were more than happy to share frank opinions.
 One workshop participant who works for a financial services firm said he had no trouble grasping any of the concepts around cloud computing; what he was really looking for was answers.